IBM/knative101/workshop/exercise-5/README.md

 ## Tag revisions to generate custom app URLs

 What if we wanted to create URLs that are specific for each of the two revisions we created earlier?
-Maybe one of the revisions is for staging, and one is for production?
-You can ask Knative to automatically create a URL for a specific revision by using the --tag option.
+Maybe one of the revisions is for staging, and one is for production.
+You can automatically create a URL for a specific revision by using the --tag option.

 ### Tag revisions
 1. Let's tag both of our revisions.
 We'll tag `fib-knative-zero` as `zero`, and `fib-knative-one` as `one`.

     ```
     kn service update fib-knative --tag fib-knative-zero=zero --tag fib-knative-one=one
     ```